billonium4535/FormSpam/README.md

 # FormSpam
-A repo for the Python module GoogleFormSpam
+A repo for the Python package GoogleFormSpam.\n
-This is a package to spam google forms with responses
+This is a package to spam google forms with responses.